dabamos/openadms-node/docs/configuration.rst

 OpenADMS Node.
 The path to the configuration file is passed as a command-line argument.
 Example configuration files are located in directory ``config/examples/``.
 At the moment, configuration files have to be written manually.
-This will change in future, once a visual configuration tool will be available.
+This will change in future, once a visual configuration tool is available.

 The configuration consists of several sections.
 The order of the sections is arbitrary, but it is recommended to start with the core settings (``core``), followed by the used sensors with their commands listed under ``sensors``.
 See directory ``sensors/`` for sensor configuration files.
-The configuration of the dynamically loaded modules must be under ``modules``.
+The configuration of the dynamically loaded modules must be placed under ``modules``.

 .. code:: javascript